-Mikalai Statkevichis a politician and former presidential candidate, who has been wrongfully detained as a result of his peaceful struggle for free and fair elections in Belarus.
+Mikalai Statkevich is a politician and former presidential candidate, who was wrongfully detained as a result of his peaceful struggle for free and fair elections in Belarus.
 Prior to his arrest, Statkevich played an active role in Belarus’s pro-democracy political opposition.

 In 1995, Statkevich became a member of the Central Rada and Executive Committee of The Belarusian Social Democratic Party and, after unification with the Social Democratic Party of Popular Accord, he became president of the newly created Belarusian Social Democratic Party.
 In 2003, he became the leader of the European Coalition Free Belarus, a political opposition coalition allied against Belarusian President Alexander Lukashenka.

 Stratkevich was previously detained in 2005 and sentenced to three years in prison for staging public demonstrations protesting the official results of the 2004 parliamentary elections and a referendum lifting the constitutional limit on presidential terms.
 He was released from prison in 2007.

 In 2010, Stratkevich ran as an opposition presidential candidate.
 Following the elections, on December 19, 2010, Statkevich joined thousands of protesters peacefully demonstrating against election fraud in downtown Minsk.
 Statkevich was one of the hundreds of protesters arrested when police violently dispersed the protest.
 Following his arrest, he was placed in a KGB pre-trial prison and later charged under Article 293.1 of the Criminal Code for “organizing mass disorder”.